Second Home & Buy-to-Let Stamp Duty Calculator

 Frequently Asked Questions

-What is the second home stamp duty surcharge?
+What is the second home and buy-to-let stamp duty surcharge?

 Since 31 October 2024, buyers purchasing an additional residential property such as a second home, holiday home, or buy-to-let pay a 5% surcharge on top of standard SDLT rates.
 The previous surcharge was 3%.
 This applies to the entire purchase price of properties over £40,000.